solid-contrib/solidservers.org/README.md

 7) PSS supports PATCH with `application/sparql-update` but not with the newly required `text/n3`, see https://github.com/solid/solid-crud-tests/pull/53/files

-8) From our tests it looks like Inrupt Pod Spaces supports PATCH with `application/sparql-update` but not with the newly required `text/n3`, https://github.com/solid-contrib/solid-crud-tests/issues/60
+8) From our tests it looks like Inrupt Pod Spaces supports PATCH with `application/sparql-update` but not with the newly required `text/n3`, see [#60](https://github.com/solid-contrib/solid-crud-tests/issues/60)

 ## Test-suite report